Sunday, July 25, 2021

 Ed Voves, Photo (2021)

 Gallery view of The Medici: Portraits and Politics exhibition.
-On display (from left): Titian's portrait of Benedetto Varchi, Bronzino’s Allegorical Portrait of Dante & his portrait of Laura Battiferri
+From left: Titian's portrait of Benedetto Varchi, Bronzino’s Allegorical Portrait of Dante & his portrait of Laura Battiferri

 There is a sobering note, however, to The Medici: Portraits and Politics.
 The years covered in the exhibition, 1512 to 1570, witnessed the "high noon" of the art of Renaissance Florence.
 Yet, this era was chiefly a time of culmination, the "sunset" of the living, thriving tradition of art in Florence.